Executive Summary (TL;DR)

 This architecture stands on Three Core Pillars:

-Pillar 1: The CRDT Policy Compiler (Distributed Sync)
+Pillar 1: The Causal CRDT Policy Store (Distributed Sync)

-To propagate policy updates across thousands of autonomous agents running in disparate environments, EHV utilizes Conflict-free Replicated Data Types (CRDTs)—specifically a Last-Writer-Wins (LWW) Element-Set.
+To propagate policy updates across thousands of autonomous agents running in disparate environments, EHV utilizes Conflict-free Replicated Data Types (CRDTs) backed by Vector Clocks for causal ordering (join-semilattice ).

 Pillar 2: Epoch-based Attestation Caching (Speed & Security)